A fantastic opportunity to study for a 3-year funded doctorate whilst gaining valuable teaching experience.

-Interviews are expected to be held in December 2022.
+Interviews are expected to be held between Monday 25th February and Friday 22nd March 2024.
 The exact date will be confirmed in due course.
 Panel availability is limited.
 Shortlisted candidates will be offered one interview slot only.

-Project Information is available alongside the job description below.
+Project Information is available alongside the job description above.

 Please think about the support you need and contact one of the areas directly.